On Point Motorsports: 2020

 Poole and Bohn returned to the No. 30 in 2020, with Poole running the first half of the season and Bohn running the second half of the season.
 Scott Lagasse Jr. also ran one race in the No. 30 at the Daytona Road Course.
 The team entered all races except for Dover in August.

 2021

 On January 28, 2021, OPM announced that Bohn would be back with them in 2021 in the No. 30.
 The team retained his 2020 sponsor, North American Motor Car, for at least the season-opener at Daytona.
 The team stated that a full season was possible if additional sponsorship could be found.
 Bohn proceeded to run the entire season with only excluding COTA, which was run by Trans-Am female Michele Abbate, and Texas, which was run by Brennan Poole.

 2022

 On November 30, 2021, it was announced that Tate Fogleman would race full-time in the No. 30 Toyota Tundra full-time.
+Fogleman left the team after Gateway.
+Colin Garrett was scheduled to drive the No. 30 truck at Sonoma.
+However, due to the late notice of this opportunity, Garrett was unable to receive his drug test back in time to be able to compete.
+Josh Bilicki filled in starting P26 and finishing P30 due to a crash.
+Joey Gase drove the truck at Knoxville.
+Camden Murphy drove the No. 30 truck at Nashville.
+On July, Kaden Honeycutt Honeycutt had signed a three race deal to drive the No. 30 truck for the team in the races at Pocono, Richmond, and Kansas races.
+Honeycutt's breakthrough moment would be at Bristol, in which he finished in the top-15.
+Chris Hacker would drive the No. 30 truck in the TSport 200 at Lucas Oil Indianapolis Raceway Park.

+2024

+In January 2024, The No. 30 truck owner points were bought by Reaume Brothers Racing.